Les Mille et Un Jours: Composition

 The French orientalist François Pétis de La Croix spent many years in Syria, Persia and Turkey learning the respective languages of those countries, before in 1695 taking up the post of official Arabic interpreter to the French court at Versailles.
-When he composed his Mille et un jours, contes persans he took the decision to present them as an incomplete translation (omitting stories about the miracles of the Prophet Mohammed and indecent tales) of a Persian manuscript given to him during his years in the East by the prominent Isfahan dervish Moclès; this manuscript was, according to Pétis, itself a translation made in Moclès' youth of various Indian "comédies", and was entitled in Persian Hizar va yak rūz (A thousand and one days).
-In fact, this whole account was a tissue of lies, not the least of which was the title of Moclès' supposed translation, which Pétis invented and adopted for his own work in an attempt to cash in on the huge success of Antoine Galland's French version of Les Mille et une nuits (1704–1717).
-It is believed that Pétis was commissioned to write Les Mille et un jours by Marie Adélaïde of Savoy, Duchess of Burgundy, granddaughter-in-law of Louis XIV, and one of the devoted readers of Les Mille et une nuits.
-It is widely agreed (though not by Paul Sebag, Les Mille et un jours most recent editor) that the writer Alain-René Lesage polished up the prose of Pétis' work before publication, though he was not credited for this in the book itself.
+When he composed his Mille et un jours, contes persans he took the decision to present them as an incomplete translation (omitting stories about the miracles of the Prophet Mohammed and indecent tales) of a Persian manuscript given to him during his years in the East by the prominent Isfahan dervish Moclès; this manuscript was, according to Pétis, itself a translation made in Moclès' youth of various Indian "comédies", and was entitled in Persian Hezâr va yek ruz (A thousand and one days).
+In fact, this whole account was a tissue of lies, not the least of which was the title of Moclès' supposed translation, which Pétis invented and adopted for his own work in an attempt to cash in on the huge success of Antoine Galland's French version of Les Mille et Une Nuits (1704–1717).
+It is believed that Pétis was commissioned to write Les Mille et Un Jours by Marie Adélaïde of Savoy, Duchess of Burgundy, granddaughter-in-law of Louis XIV, and one of the devoted readers of Les Mille et Une Nuits.
+It is widely agreed (though not by Paul Sebag, Les Mille et Un Jours most recent editor) that the writer Alain-René Lesage polished up the prose of Pétis' work before publication, though he was not credited for this in the book itself.

 Publication

 The collection was published between 1710 and 1712 in five volumes.
-Two of the stories translated by Pétis and submitted to his publisher, Barbin, to be included in the first volume of his Les Mille et un jours were instead used by that publisher, without Pétis' permission, to complete volume 8 of Galland's Les Mille et une nuits.
+Two of the stories translated by Pétis and submitted to his publisher, Barbin, to be included in the first volume of his Les Mille et Un Jours were instead used by that publisher, without Pétis' permission, to complete volume 8 of Galland's Les Mille et Une Nuits.
 Pétis was so outraged by this behaviour that he had the remaining four volumes published by another house, Florentin Delaulne.